 “Judy was upbeat in the perfect way.
 She was flexible, exceptionally knowledgeable, readily prepared for all situations and had great repartee with guests.
 It’s obvious that she has an abiding respect for polar bears and their environmental needs.
 She handled both her job and her responsibilities beautifully.”

-“I feel like our group hit the jackpot with our leader!
+“I feel like our group hit the jackpot with our Expedition Leader!
 All of Judy's future groups should feel lucky to have her as a guide.
 Judy’s enthusiasm for wildlife and energy were infectious throughout the trip.
 I really cannot say enough wonderful things about her.”

 “Judy was very friendly, organized and attentive.
 She made our experience memorable with her fun-loving personality.
 Her hospitality blew me away, as I have never been taken care of so well before on an excursion.
 She was hands-down one of my favorite things about this trip.”